Skip to main content Skip to footer

 • Samples of common identification: Alberta Driver's Licence, Canadian Passport, Canadian Citizenship Card, Canadian Forces ID card, Veterans Health Care ID card, First Nation Membership card, Métis Nation of Alberta Citizenship card.

-• All non-registered voters will be required to complete a statement of elector eligibility and show valid government-issued identification containing a photograph, name, and current address.
+• All non-registered voters will be required to complete a statement of elector eligibility and present a valid government-issued identification that contains a photograph, name, and current physical address.

 Elections in Lacombe County